In the news

 Don't be taken in

 One caveat to this story--with all the news stories about leptin and its connection to obesity, many new diets and diet products have sprung up claiming all kinds of weight loss miracles.
-However, so far there is no evidence that taking leptin or leptin-related pills will help the average overweight person.
-Even leptin injections only seem to help those rare persons who actually have a genetic deficiency of this hormone and, to date, have been shown to have few advantages for the average person losing weight.
+However, so far there is no evidence that taking leptin or leptin-related pills will help the average overweight person lose weight.
+Even injections of this hormone, only seem to help those rare persons who actually have a genetic deficiency and seem to have few advantages for the average person trying to lose weight.